 Use Case 1 - Patient/Referring Physician Viewing: Diagnostic and therapeutic imaging data, such as images and reports, is received on media potentially serving multiple use cases.
 The patient or the referring physician can view the data, either with a viewer application residing on the same media or using a web browser.
-This data is not necessarily intended as a basis for diagnostic or therapeutic processes, and may just be informative data.
 For security and privacy reasons, media given to a patient would not contain data of other patients.
-Refer to section 15.5 for additional security considerations.
+Refer to Section 15.5 for additional security considerations.

-- Use Case 2 Healthcare Enterprise Interchange: One or more patients' data, such as images, reports or complete studies, is received on media to enable a diagnostic or therapeutic care process.
-Media data are imported at a different site, generally for the purpose of a "second read import" or "reference import". - Second Read Import: Media data is imported to the Image Manager/Archive to be read/over read.
+Use Case 2 - Healthcare Enterprise Interchange: One or more patients' data, such as images, reports or complete studies, is received on media to enable a diagnostic or therapeutic care process.
+Media data are imported at a different site, generally for the purpose of a "second read import" or "reference import".

+- Second Read Import: Media data is imported to the Image Manager/Archive to be read/over read.
 In order to avoid data conflicts, key patient/study attributes may need to be reconciled with existing local data.
 Images and related presentation states can be sent to a Print Composer to be printed. - Reference Import: Media data is imported to the Image Manager/Archive and/or Report Repository to become part of the patient history.
 It may be used as "relevant prior" data for future reads.
 In order to avoid data conflicts, key patient/study attributes may need to be reconciled with existing local data.